 The primary application is in paint, where TiO2 powder is used as the base pigment for construction and automotive applications paints.
 TiO2 also is used as a filler in plastics, coatings, cosmetics, toothpaste and sunscreen.

-Rain Carbon supplies high-carbon Calcined Petroleum Coke (CPC) produced at our Rain CII plants, which is essential as a reducing agent in the manufacture of titanium dioxide via the chloride process.
+Rain Carbon supplies high-carbon calcined petroleum coke (CPC) produced at our calciners, which is essential as a reducing agent in the manufacture of titanium dioxide via the chloride process.

 Titanium containing ore such as rutile and ilmenite is mixed with CPC and fed to a high temperature fluid-bed reaction vessel known as a chlorinator, which heats the materials to 1,000˚C (18,320˚F).
 Chlorine gas is added, and the high-purity carbon present in CPC reduces the TiO2, which then reacts with the chlorine gas to produce TiCl4 via the reaction below: